 Many writers struggle to accept who they are.
 For many, writing is more than a hobby or a talent that we eventually "grow out of".
 We grow up writing in school and become adults who long for the nostalgia of popping into a fantastical world of our own creation.
 Sooner or later we all find ourselves asking the vital question: Are we a "real" writer?

-When I first started writing, I did it because I loved it.
-I wrote because it was fun, a way to pass the time, and because I couldn't seem to help it.
+When Alina Wells, the CEO of Writing It Wells, first started writing, she did it because she loved it.
+She wrote because it was fun, a way to pass the time, and because she couldn't seem to help it.

-In high school I wrote for the school's newspaper.
-In my spare time I brainstormed book ideas and started writing manuscripts.
-By the time I got to college I was learning the art of journalism and creative writing while gaining experience in the field.
-I wrote for my college newspaper, some local magazines, and published an essay in a local literary journal.
+In high school she wrote for the school's newspaper.
+In her spare time she brainstormed book ideas and started writing manuscripts.
+By the time she went to college she was learning the art of journalism and creative writing while gaining experience in the field.
+She wrote for her college newspaper, some local magazines, and published an essay in a local literary journal.

-Although I was doing all this writing, I never considered myself to be a "real" writer.
-In my mind, I wasn't worthy of the title until I published a book.
-This mindset proved to be detrimental to my overall writing and to my self-esteem as a writer.
+Although she was doing all this writing, she struggled to call herself a "real" writer.
+In her mind, she grappled with self-doubt and the line between when one becomes an author.
+She often felt that she wasn't worthy of the title until she published a book.
+This mindset proved to be detrimental to her overall writing and to her creative self-esteem as a writer.

-I decided it was time to acknowledge that I was a writer.
+With this epiphany, she decided it was time to acknowledge that she was a writer.
 A real one.
-And with that acknowledgement came a sense of freedom and authority that I had never felt before.
-Now when I define what a "writer" is, I think of the following:
+And with that acknowledgement came a sense of freedom and authority that she had never felt before.
+Now when she defines what a "writer" is, she thinks of the following: